- This event has passed.

 May 20, 2017 @ 10:00 am - 4:00 pm$60.00

 Randy Oliver started keeping bees as a hobbyist around 1966, and then went on to get university degrees in biological sciences, specializing in entomology.
 In 1980 he began to build a migratory beekeeping operation in California, and currently runs about 1000 hives with his two sons.

-Randy Oliver owns and operates a small commercial beekeeping enterprise in the foothills of Grass Valley in Northern California.
-He manages about 500+ colonies for migratory pollination, and produces queens, nucs, and honey.
-He has 40 years of practical beekeeping experience, plus holds B.S. and M.S. degrees in Biological Sciences.
-Randy researches, analyzes, and digests beekeeping information from all over the world in order to not only broaden his own depth of understanding and knowledge, but to develop practical solutions to many of today’s beekeeping problems, which he then shares with other beekeepers through his various articles in bee magazines, his speaking engagements worldwide, and on his website: Scientific Beekeeping
+He produces queens, NUCS, and honey from the hives.
+Randy researches, analyzes, and digests beekeeping information from all over the world in order to not only broaden his own depth of understanding and knowledge, but to develop practical solutions to many of today’s beekeeping problems, which he then shares with other beekeepers through his various articles in bee magazines, his speaking engagements worldwide.

-In 1993, the Varroa Destructor Mite arrived in California, and after it wiped out his operation for the second time in 1999, Randy decided to “hit the books” and use his scientific background to learn to fight back.
-Randy Oliver started writing for the American Bee Journal in 2006, and has submitted articles nearly every month since then (see “Articles by Publication Date”–scroll to the bottom for the most recent).
+In 1993, the varroa mite arrived in California, and after it wiped out the operation for the second time in 1999, Randy decided to “hit the books” and use his scientific background to learn to fight back.
+He started writing for the American Bee Journal in 2006, and has submitted articles nearly every month since then.